 Flying geese is a quilting pattern where half square triangles are arranged in square blocks in differing directions.

-Four block or four patch patterns are extremely popular in quilt designs.
+Four-block or four-patch quilt block patterns are extremely popular in quilt designs.
 It refers to designs made in four patches.
 These patches may be further broken down into smaller elements.

 Free Motion Quilting

-Fusible web is a non woven interfacing fabric that holds two pieces of fabric together.
-When heated with an iron, the glue is activated and the fabric that it is between will fuse.
+A fusible web is a nonwoven interfacing fabric that holds two pieces of fabric together.
+When heated with an iron, the glue is activated, and the fabric that it is between will fuse.
 It is commonly used for applique and holds fabric shapes to the main fabric before sewing.

 Grid quilting is the method of quilting over the layers of the quilt in a geometric square grid.
 The grids may be quite small or larger to match the size of your squares.
 Grids may be formed by using the quilting foot on your machine or by marking with a removable pen or chalk.